tstromberg/sigstore-the-local-way/README.md

 ## SoftHSM

 SoftHSM is an implementation of a cryptographic store accessible through a PKCS #11 interface.
 You can use it to explore PKCS #11 without having a Hardware Security Module.
+We're going to stick with the defaults, which will store tokens in `$HOME/.config/softhsm2/tokens`:

+`pkcs11-tool --module /usr/local/lib/softhsm/libsofthsm2.so --login --login-type user --keypairgen --id 1 --label FulcioCA --key-type EC:secp384`

 ## Fulcio